WilsonMongwe/neural-network-test-for-jumps/README.md

-# Jump-Test-Code
+# Neural Network Test For Jumps
-Code that implements a neural network test for the presence of jumps
+Code that implements a neural network test for the presence of jumps in asset returns